arcos26/wsh_marc2003/README.md

 ##Changes from previous versions

-**Autoplaylists** - Now stores data in a different format not compatible with earlier versions.
+**Autoplaylists** now stores data in a different format not compatible with earlier versions.
 Also, most right click options have been removed in favour of using all the defaults.

 **CD Jewel Case** is now merged with **Album art** in a single script where the CD case can be toggled on or off.
 (Default is off)

 **Last.fm Similar Artists** and **Last.fm Charts** have been merged in to a single script. **User recommendations** have also been added and it requires you set your Last.fm password because it requires authentication.
 If you find yourself not needing to enter a password, it's because you have an older version of **Playcount sync** which is already authenticated.

+**Musicbrainz** now requires a [musicbrainz artist id](https://musicbrainz.org/doc/MusicBrainz_Identifier) tag in your files.
+It no longer performs artist lookups if it's missing.
+It can be filled in by using **Musicbrainz Picard** or **foo_musicbrainz**.

 **Playcount sync** and **Thumbs** are not included.